nobodyme/blog/content/blog/aws-llm-league/index.md

 Full set of topics can be [found here](https://github.com/nobodyme/aws-ai-league/blob/main/data-preparation/generate-data-gpt/topics.py).
 I generated to about 144 topics.
 The idea was to feed in these topics to QnACrafter and copy the generated answers but by default it only accepts 4 at a time.
 Customizing the app to accept more resulted in partial generation, I am assuming due to rate limiting.
 So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead that works with LLM models.
 So, that's what I did, you can [find that here](https://github.com/nobodyme/aws-ai-league/tree/main/data-preparation/generate-data-gpt).

-The script takes in a list of topics, and generates N of questions for each topic.
+The script used **gpt-4o** and takes in a list of topics, and generates N of questions for each topic.
 Each question is then passed onto another answer prompt which generates the answer.
 This gave me [my first dataset](https://github.com/nobodyme/aws-ai-league/blob/main/data/first-dataset.jsonl), roughly 870 odd instruction set.

 After the competition many asked me, how I de-duplicated by dataset.
 Well, with this process I didn't have to.
 My topics were diverse enough and I only generated 6 questions per topic that I didn't need to do de-duplication at all.